usail-hkust/USTBench/README.md

 # **Urban Spatiotemporal Reasoning Benchmark**

 This repository provides a comprehensive framework for **urban spatiotemporal reasoning** tasks.
-It integrates **large language models (LLMs)** into classic urban science problems such as:
+It integrates **large language models (LLMs)** into urban science problems.

 It includes **spatial-temporal reasoning QA** tasks to evaluate LLMs' ability in understanding and reasoning over spatial-temporal data, and **downstream tasks** to evaluate LLMs' ability in solving real-world urban tasks.